nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

 The meta-package `xroad-securityserver` also installs metaservices module `xroad-addon-metaservices`, messagelog module `xroad-addon-messagelog` and WSDL validator module `xroad-addon-wsdlvalidator`.
 Both meta-packages `xroad-securityserver-ee` and `xroad-securityserver-fi` install operational data monitoring module `xroad-addon-opmonitoring`.

+**N.B.** In case configuration specific to Estonia (package xroad-securityserver-ee) is installed, connections from client applications are restricted to localhost by default.
+To enable client application connections from external sources, the value of the `connector-host` property must be overridden in the `/etc/xroad/conf.d/local.ini` configuration file.
+Changing the system parameter values is explained in the System Parameters User Guide \[[UG-SS](#Ref_UG-SS)\].

 ### 2.6 Post-Installation Checks